 What is a wood-frame soft-story building?

-Soft-story buildings are multistory structures constructed with large openings on one or more of the exterior wall lines, most commonly on the first floor.
-Examples of large openings include tuck-under parking, multiple garage doors, and large retail windows.
-In California, these buildings are typically of low-rise, wood-frame construction, and they are most frequently devoted to housing (apartments and condominiums).
-See below for simplified graphics and examples of wood-frame soft-story designs that have been adapted from a presentation prepared by the SEAOSC EBC Task Group entitled “Los Angeles Soft, Weak, or Open-Front Wall Line Ordinance Retrofit Example,” which was given at the 2015 SEAOSC Summit on November 4, 2015.
+Soft-story buildings (also referred to as weak-story buildings) are multistory structures constructed with significantly less earthquake bracing in one story, most commonly the first story.
+Examples of buildings that often have soft stories include tuck-under parking buildings, buildings with multiple garage doors, and buildings with large retail windows.
+In California, these buildings are often of low-rise, wood-frame construction, and they are most frequently devoted to housing (apartments and condominiums).
+See below for simplified graphics and photos of wood-frame soft-story building configurations.
+The simplified graphics are adapted from a presentation prepared by the SEAOSC EBC Task Group entitled “Los Angeles Soft, Weak, or Open-Front Wall Line Ordinance Retrofit Example,” which was given at the 2015 SEAOSC Summit on November 4, 2015.

 Classic Open Lines

 Why must they be retrofitted?

 The presence of the wall openings seen in the figures causes the building to be softer, or weaker, at the ground story relative to the upper stories, causing the building’s lateral (sideways) movement to be concentrated at the soft story, making it more vulnerable to collapse during an earthquake.
 See below for a simple graphic that illustrates the hazards of wood-frame soft-story construction and methods for retrofitting (illustration courtesy of Kathleen Cantner at American Geosciences Institute [AGI]).